hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

 .. review - JSS: some explanation of why this helps would provide welcome insight into the method.

 This part looks at changing the multispawn threshold.
 This is another feature which can change the number of particles at the shoulder.
 Positive effects of that have already been shown in :ref:`CCMC <ccmc_tutorial>`.
 Note that while changing the time step changes the position of the plateau for FCIQMC for example as well, cluster multispawn threshold is specific to CCMC.
+The lower the multispawn threshold, the lower will be the number of "blooming" events which spawn multiple particles at the same spawning attempt.
+"Blooming" events can lead to greater uncertainty as the wavefunction is then sampled in a more coarse and less fine manner.
+It is therefore not surprising that less particles are needed to converge to the correct wavefunction for a lower multispawn threshold.

 To demonstrate the effects of decreasing the multispawn threshold, we will run the following calculation with a low multispawn threshold: